jeet-dekivadia/jeet-dekivadia/README.md

 - **Highlights:** Served as the frontend lead; implemented responsive design and streamlined navigation using React and Tailwind CSS.

 ### [JurrasIQ](https://github.com/jeet-dekivadia/JurrasIQ)
-- **Description:** Built an AI-powered quiz game that teaches dinosaur facts through natural language conversations with a chatbot.
+- **Description:** Built an AI-powered archeological tool
-- **Highlights:** Integrated LLMs with a custom knowledge base; featured in a showcase for educational AI applications.
+- **Highlights:** USe Maps API and OpenAI API for autmating 95% of acheologists' work

 ### [GT Research Finder Org](https://github.com/jeet-dekivadia/gt-research-finder-org)
 - **Description:** Created a centralized research portal to help students discover GT labs and professors across departments.
-- **Highlights:** Used Firebase and Algolia for search
+- **Highlights:** Used Firebase, MongDB and OpenAI API for user integration

 ### [Orion](https://github.com/jeet-dekivadia/orion)
 - **Description:** Built a secure, self-hostable password manager for developers and teams using Go and SQLite.